 Because the man was older and had a pronounced limp, he walked very slowly, but to Kylie, he still seemed happy.
 He waved at cars as they drove past, and he spoke to everyone that he saw, often stopping to chat with people in their yards.

 What Kylie didn’t realize was, the man with the stick had also noticed her.
-He had grown accustomed to seeing the little girl with the bright red glasses looking through the window.
+He had grown accustomed to seeing the little girl with the bright yellow glasses looking through the window.
 He watched her out of the corner of his eye, and he often thought about waving to her, but he was afraid she might be shy.
 It would not be long before he discovered she was actually quite the opposite.